DEMON1A/Blinder/README.md

 - Blinder Contains Basic Response Code Check.
 Feel Free To Add Any Response Code On StatusCheck Function With The Desription.
 And I Would Love To Mergo It Here.

+- While Running Blinder.
+You Shouldn't Put Some Arg Before The Otherone.
+Or Put Args On Wrong Places.
+Blinder Is Using SYS To Get The Args Accroding To The Index Number.
+So You Should Use It Like This ```python3 {XSSHunter} {URLs-File} {MODE}``` For Example If You Put The MODE Before The URLs-File You WIll Get An Error Since The Programs Will Got That The MODE Is The File It Should Open.

 ### Output
 ```
 root@MohammedDief:~/Programing/PythonProjects/Blinder$ python3 Blinder.py {username}.xss.ht vimeo.com.robe